-Our waste management is aligned with the Law on Integrated Solid Waste Management (Leaislative Decree No. 1278) and is supported by an Environmental Management Plan (PAMA), which enables us to control and environmental mitigate the impacts associated with our activities.
+Our waste management is aligned with the Law on Integrated Solid Waste Management (Legislative Decree No. 1278) and is supported by an Environmental Management Plan (PAMA), which enables us to control and mitigate the environmental impacts associated with our activities.
 Most of the waste generated at TDV consists of discarded materials with commercial value, which are recovered through specialized waste recovery companies.